Student in hardhat, protective eye gear, in lab

 Students at UWM have many opportunities to earn honors recognition.

-UWM’s College of Engineering & Applied Science program provides many opportunities to pair classroom learning with hands-on experiences outside the classroom.
+UWM’s College of Engineering & Applied Science program provides many opportunities for students pursuing a civil engineering degree to pair classroom learning with hands-on experiences outside the classroom.
 The college’s location in Wisconsin’s largest city, with a broad network of industry partnerships, gives you easy access to well-paid internships and co-ops, as well as other important opportunities to enhance your resume.

 Did you know?